The-EG/OctoPrint-CameraSettings/docs/faq.md

 ## This plugin doesn't show up in the Plugin Manager or I tried to install it manually and I get an error: ERROR: Package 'OctoPrint-CameraSettings' requires a different Python: 2.7.16 not in '>=3, <4'

 You are running Python 2 and this plugin only supports Python 3.
 See https://octoprint.org/blog/2020/09/10/upgrade-to-py3/

 ## I have multiple cameras but the preview doesn't change when I select a different camera in the dropdown

 The preview shown is the same stream that is configured in OctoPrint.
 If you have multiple cameras, you may also want to use the [MultiCam](https://plugins.octoprint.org/plugins/multicam/) plugin.
 If that plugin is installed, Camera Settings will detect it and allow you to link the cameras detected to profiles defined in MultiCam.
 If `OctoPrint-MultiCam Integration` is enabled, the preview shown will use the settings in the appropriate profile, allowing you to view the preview for multiple cameras.

+## How do I install the latest release candidate?

+New features and fixes will be released in a release candidate for testing before general release.
+You can install the latest release candidate by opening OctoPrint settings (wrench icon), selecting 'Software Update' under 'OctoPrint,' and then selecting the 'Release Candidate' channel for this plugin (Camera Settings).